 Although Flood was the first independent Irish statesman, he lost his support in 1775 when he accepted the office of vice treasurer under the British viceroy, Lord Harcourt.
 Henry Grattan, an even greater orator than Flood, replaced him as leader of the patriots.
 Grattan described Flood as a man "with a metaphor in his mouth and a bribe in his pocket."
 In 1779 Flood rejoined his old party, and two years later he was dismissed from his government post.
-Although Flood had lost his following, he helped Grattan to force North's government to renounce its restrictions on Irish trade in 1779 and grant legislative independence to Ireland in 1782.
-Flood then decided to challenge Grattan's leadership.
+Although Flood had lost his following, he helped Grattan to force North's government to renounce its restrictions on Irish trade in 1779 and grant legislative independence to Ireland in 1782, though not the ability to govern the Country.

 In his will, he bequeathed his estate to fund the study of Irish at Trinity College, Dublin: this was challenged successfully by a cousin.
 Flood died on 2 December 1791 at Farmley, County Kilkenny.
 While considered nowadays to be a ‘Patriot’ his brand of patriotism was of a very limited nature of those it wished to encompass.